 Giles Nance was born in Virginia in 1797.
 Died in Missouri in 1854.
-Phebe Sellars was born in Virginia, October 28, 179.
+Phebe Sellars was born in Virginia, October 28, 1798.
 Died March 12, 1888.
 They were married in 1812.
 Moved to Illinois in 1835, and settled at La Harpe, which was their home thereafter.
 Eight children were born to this union, named below as branches.

-Tabaa W. Mance as branches.
-John Wa Mance In 1851, his son, and son returning for his family, died in Missouri, as stated above.
+In 1851, his son, Giles J., moved to Texas, the father going with him.
+He bought land, and on returning for his family, died in Missouri, as stated above.
 The mother lived a widow thirtyfour years, dying near where she had lived for fifty-three years.
 For over half a century she was a member of the Christian church.
 The father was also a member of the same church.